-In 2023 edition, several final consumption flows are confidential.
-However, their total value is reported in the flow not elsewhere specified thus the reported total final consumption is correct.
+Starting in the 2023 edition, variable industry flows, depending on the product, for industrial waste, municipal waste (renewable and non-), primary solid biofuels, biogases, biodiesel and other liquid biofuels are confidential.
+However, their total value is reported in not elsewhere specified industry, thus the reported total final consumption is correct.

-In the 2022 edition, industrial waste consumption in the industry sector non-specified flow appears for the first time.
+In the 2022 edition, industrial waste consumption in the industry sector nonspecified flow appears for the first time.
 Disaggregated data will be available in future editions.